pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 5. selecione a segunda letra K
 6. selecione a última palavra valor
 7. selecione a palavra lista
-8. selecione a palavra aspas preço por item aspas
+8. selecione a palavra aspas camel case aspas
 9. selecione da linha 2 até a linha 15
 10. selecione da linha número 45 até a linha 90
 11. selecione da letra A até a letra Z